brandonsfick/Mission_to_Mars/README.md

 # Mission_to_Mars
-Dashboard of NASA's Mars news, from web scraping NASA's website.

-Scraping data to develop a personalized dashboard to track NASA's initiatives on Mars.
+A program designed to scrape web data, store it in a database and create a dashboard to track NASA's initiatives on Mars.